 - How does human, environmental and animal health affect each other in your region?

 - Journalism in the COVID-19 era: Why Health Reporting Must Focus on Human, Animal and Environmental Issues to Help Combat Future Pandemics

 - Age of Pandemics: 1817-1920: How They Shaped India and the World, by Chinmay Tumbe

 - Spillover: Animal Infections and the Next Human Pandemic, by David Quammen

 - One Health as a catalyst for sustainable development, Nature Microbiology

 To read more EJN supported stories on zoonotic diseases and One Health, visit our zoonotic webpage, Chains of Transmission.
 For tips and resources for reporting on zoonotic disease and zoonoses, click here.

-This tipsheet was produced by Signi Livingstone-Peters, with input from Katherina Thomas, Jaya Shreedhar, Amrita Gupta, Stella Paul and Kok Eng Amy Sim.
+This tipsheet was produced by Signi Livingstone-Peters, with input from Katherina Thomas, Jaya Shreedhar, Ida Jooste, Amrita Gupta, Stella Paul and Kok Eng Amy Sim.

 Banner image: This image was captured during an investigation into the first reported Middle East Respiratory Syndrome Coronavirus (MERS-CoV) case in Haramout, Yemen.
 The study was led by Field Epidemiology Training Program (FETP) residents.
 In this particular view, veterinarian, Hasan Alkaf, DVM, is shown extracting blood samples from a camel’s neck, as the animal was held in check by an assistant.
 The FETP trains workers on the ground to help countries build sustainable capacity for detecting and responding to health threats / Credit: Center for Disease Control / Unsplash.